victormafra/pokesite/README.md

 ## Published website

 If you wish to view this project without running it locally, it is online at https://pokesite.lucasmafra.dev.
+This version is running with [Nginx](https://www.nginx.com) on a [DigitalOcean](https://www.digitalocean.com) droplet.

 ## Development server